SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Barry Bonds Records & Controversy

-In recent years, the club has had a number of incredibly talented players.
-One of the most famous - and most controversial - is Barry Bonds.
-During his time with the SF Giants, he became the first person to hit 73 runs in a season (2001), and he also hit 762 home runs in his career which, is the current all-time record.
+During his time with the SF Giants, he became the first person to hit 73 runs in a season (2001), and he also hit 762 home runs in his career, which is the current all-time record.

 His power numbers allowed him to rack up all kinds of awards, including being voted the Most Valuable Player seven times (the next closest is 3 times).

 The controversy heated up in 2011 when Bonds was put on trial.
-In April of that year, Bonds was acquitted of any wrongdoing and walked away a free man.
+In April of that year, Bonds was acquitted of wrongdoing and walked away a free man.

 More SF Giants History